La-renc/DayTradingAI/README.md

 3. The 'low' price in the candlestick chart was previously making new lows but has just made a higher 'low' price in the most current time slot.
 4. The current price is within a certain range between the VWAP and the previous 'low' price

-After we entered into a trade we will exit our trade either when it reached the VWAP (we won and made a profit) or the previous 'low' price (we lose and made a loss).
+After we entered into a trade we will exit our trade either when it reached the VWAP (we won and made a profit), the previous 'low' price (we lose and made a loss), or when it is the market closing time (we exit at whatever the close price is).
 Right after we entered a trade, we will take a few observations:
 1. Is the last candlestick and volume rising/falling?
 2. Is the last 'close' price rising/falling?